-Research shows reading to infants boosts later language, literacy and numeracy skills
+Reading to infants boosts language, literacy and numeracy skills

 By reading a daily book with infants aged one to two years, parents and caregivers can boost the language, literacy and numeracy success of children later in life, researchers from Charles Sturt University have found.